xunying123/ISR/README.md

 ### Environment lights

-\- Hemispheric Ambient: this technique creates a bright top and a dark bottom, simulating the natural effect of ambient light coming from the sky and the ground.
+- **Hemispheric Ambient**: this technique creates a bright top and a dark bottom, simulating the natural effect of ambient light coming from the sky and the ground.
 It helps to establish a basic lighting environment that enhances the overall scene.

-\- Key Light and Fill Light: The key light is used to illuminate the main subject and create shadows, defining the primary light direction and shape.
+- **Key Light and Fill Light**: The key light is used to illuminate the main subject and create shadows, defining the primary light direction and shape.
 The fill light, on the other hand, is used to "soften" the shadows and brighten the darker areas, ensuring that the contrast is not too harsh and maintaining detail in the shadowed regions.

-\- Soft-shadow: Unlike hard shadows, which have sharp edges, soft shadows have gradual transitions, making them more natural and visually appealing.
+- **Soft-shadow**: Unlike hard shadows, which have sharp edges, soft shadows have gradual transitions, making them more natural and visually appealing.

-\- Screen-Space Ambient Occlusion:  In the object seams, folding corner automatic dark, enhance the three-dimensional sense
+- **Screen-Space Ambient Occlusion**:  In the object seams, folding corner automatic dark, enhance the three-dimensional sense

-\- Blinn-Phong: Fast, numerically friendly specular highlight approximation
+- **Blinn-Phong**: Fast, numerically friendly specular highlight approximation

-\- ACES, Exposure, Saturation, sRGB: Make the light more realistic
+- **ACES, Exposure, Saturation, sRGB**: Make the light more realistic

 ## Preliminary results

 ### Basic shapes
-The following shows the result of rendering basic shapes (now support sphere, cone, cylinder, cuboid, tetrahedron).
+The following shows the result of rendering basic shapes, including sphere, cone, cylinder, cuboid, and arbitrary  tetrahedron.
+Thanks to the expressiveness of signed distance functions (SDFs), all primitives inherently support arbitrary **size**, **orientation**, and **placement** in 3D space.
+On top of that, we implemented a unified interface for applying **translation**, **rotation**, and **scaling** transformations to individual objects.

 <div style="text-align: center;">
 	<img src="./doc/basic.png" style="zoom: 67%;" />